 When are the deadlines for applying?
 When will I hear if I was accepted?

-- March 1st: general deadline for Summer travel courses and Fall semester programs
+- March 1st: Summer travel courses, fall semester & academic year

 *deadlines subject to change (please see the individual program website for specific deadlines).